-IS 198B Internship Career Shadowing (1) An exploratory opportunity to get a first-hand look at the work world in occupational areas related to your career interest.
-Students will be place at business sites that will give them the opportunity to observe the work environment and learn from professionals in the field.
-This experience will give the students a rare chance to learn about the occupation and the skills needed to be successful on the job.
-Recommended Preparation: ENG 18/19 or equivalent or consent of instructor.
-IS 221 Problems of War and Peace (3)
+An exploratory opportunity to get a first-hand look at the work world in occupational areas related to the student's chosen career interest.
+Students will be placed at work sites with employers who will provide them an opportunity to observe the work environment and learn from professionals in the field.
+Through this experience, the student will have a chance to learn about various occupations and the skills needed to be successful on the job.

-Rec Preparation: ENG 21 or ENG 22 with a grade of C or better or equivalent.
+Rec Prep: ENG 18 or ENG 19 with a C or better.

 Focus is on developing a personal leadership style and philosophy through study of basic leadership and group dynamics theory, and through analysis of the moral and ethical responsibilities of leadership.
 Course integrates readings and discussions of traditional leadership theories with readings from the humanities (classic works of literature and contemporary multi-cultural writings), media presentations (especially film), and experiential learning exercises.
 Students accepted in the Honors Program may meet their Colloquium requirement with this course.
 (DH)

 Prerequisite: ENG 100 or equivalent with a grade of C or better.